Rufus125/glt-companion/README.md

-# FOSDEM Companion
+# GLT Companion

-Advanced native Android schedule browser application for the [FOSDEM](http://fosdem.org/) conference in Brussels, Belgium.
+This is the schedule browser for the "[Grazer Linuxtage](https://linuxtage.at)" conference in Graz, Austria.

-This is a new implementation of the [legacy FOSDEM app](https://github.com/rkallensee/fosdem-android/).
-The code has been rewritten from scratch and the features have been extended.
-It uses loaders and fragments extensively and is backward compatible up to Android 2.1 thanks to the support library.
+It's a fork of [FOSDEM companion](https://github.com/cbeyls/fosdem-companion-android) by [Christophe Beyls](https://github.com/cbeyls).

-To get more information and install the app, look at the [Google Play Store](https://play.google.com/store/apps/details?id=be.digitalia.fosdem) page.
+You can install the app from the [Google Play Store](https://play.google.com/store/apps/details?id=at.linuxtage.glt) or directly from the [GLT website](https://linuxtage.at/downloads/app).

-The name FOSDEM and the gear logo are registered trademarks of FOSDEM VZW.
-Used with permission.

 ## How to build